THE THEATER IS UNDER SUBMISSION…

-Welcome to the NEXT BIG THING Blog Hop.
+And now, without further ado, excerpts from my contribution to the NEXT BIG THING Blog Hop.

 In this blog hop, I and my fellow authors, have answered ten questions about our book or work-in–progress, including behind-the-scenes information about how and why we write–the characters, inspirations, plotting and other choices we make.
-I hope you enjoy it.

-Please feel free to comment and share your thoughts and questions.
 Here is my Next Big Thing!